mrkkucera/danaj-bot/README.md

 ### Reactions not being tracked
 - Ensure the bot has "Manage Messages" permission to remove reactions
 - Check that the bot's role is higher than the user's role in the server hierarchy

+### Health check returns unhealthy
+- Verify the bot token is correct and valid
+- Check that the bot has been invited to your Discord server
+- Ensure network connectivity to Discord services

 ## License